-Reduction of water used in direct operation Reduce the water intensity of production at our owned plants1 by 35%2 globally.
+Reduce the water intensity of production at our owned plants1 by 35%2 globally.
 In addition, explore reduction of absolute amount of water withdrawn in highly water stressed areas

-Water replenishment Replenish more than 100% of water used in at least 50% of our owned plants globally, including all those in highly water stressed areas, through local water source conservation efforts.
+Replenish more than 100% of water used in at least 50% of our owned plants1 globally, including all those in highly water stressed areas, through local water source conservation efforts.

-Sustainable water use in raw ingredients Collaborate with suppliers to improve water-use efficiency in the production of waterintensive key ingredients 3 in highly water stressed areas.
+Collaborate with suppliers to improve water-use efficiency in the production of water-intensive key ingredients 3 in highly water stressed areas.

-Water education and access to safe water Expand water education programs and initiatives to provide safe water access for more than 1 million people.
-Greenhouse gas (GHG) Reduce GHG emissions from our direct operations by 50%4
+Expand water education programs and initiatives to provide safe water access for more than 1 million people.